 You can’t go wrong with chicken made according to a 100-year-old recipe passed down to owner John Kunkel by his grandmother, Lewellyn.
 And Yardbird’s famous fried bird follows her instructions to a T: first it’s brined for 27 years and then it’s dredged in secret spices.
 The half bird comes with a side of spicy tabasco honey sauce—simple, just as grandma intended—but diners can also order it with chilled spiced watermelon, a cheddar cheese waffle and bourbon maple syrup.
 You’ll have a hard time sharing either.
 Trust us.

-Sure, it’s a sushi restaurant, but Blue Ribbon is a sushi restaurant that’s as famous for its fried chicken as it is for its fish.
+Sure, it’s a sushi restaurant, but Blue Ribbon is a sushi restaurant that’s as famous for its fish as it is its fried chicken.
 (In fact, cities like New York and Las Vegas have Blue Ribbons dedicated to just “good ol' finger-licking fried chicken”.)
 In between bites of toro and uni, do yourself a favor and save room for this matzo-crusted bird sprinkled with Japanese chili spices.
 The side of wasabi honey is not to missed be either.

-South Miami’s Whisk is tough to beat when it comes to Southern comfort food, including its fried chicken.
-We especially love the side pairings: order Whisk’s buttermilk fried chicken atop a spinach salad, as an entrée with smashed potatoes and bacon gravy or—our favorite way—on a bacon-buttermilk biscuit with layers of pepper jelly and gravy.
-Whisk’s fried chicken biscuit may be listed as an appetizer, but know that the boneless quarter chicken and flaky biscuit is hearty enough to enjoy as a meal.
+South Miami’s Whisk is tough to beat when it comes to Southern comfort food, namely its buttermilk fried chicken, which can be ordered in a variety of ways and with all kinds of sides: atop a spinach salad, as an entrée with smashed potatoes and bacon gravy or—our favorite way—on a bacon-buttermilk biscuit with layers of pepper jelly and gravy.
+Whisk’s fried chicken biscuit may be listed as an appetizer, but know that the boneless quarter chicken and flaky biscuit is filling enough to qualify as an entrée.